Ria424/developers-animatesdk-docs/Element_object/Element.md

 #### Usage

-element.depth
+Element.depth

 #### Description

 Read-only property; `integer`; An integer that has a value greater than 0 for the depth of the object in the view.
 The drawing order of objects on the Stage specifies which one is on top of the others.
-Object order can also be managed with the Modify > Arrange menu item.
+Object order can also be managed with the `Modify > Arrange` menu item.

 #### Example